linroger/FinanceCompendium/V. Equities and Alternatives/Equities/An Introduction to Equity Markets.md

 number of shares in issue x nominal value of each share

 In a stock split, the nominal value of each share is reduced while at the same time there is a proportional increase in the number of outstanding shares.
 The net effect is that the nominal book value remains unchanged.
 For example, a company may have 10m shares in issue with a nominal value of 50p each (nominal book value = 10m x 50p = £5m).
 In order to achieve a stock split, the firm issues a further 10m shares to existing shareholders with the nominal value of each share reducing to 25p each.
 The nominal book value is now 20m x 25p = £5m.
 The motivation for doing this is often counter-intuitive to students, as clearly the share price will fall.
 However, as the post-stock-split share price is reduced, the stock becomes more attractive to investors.
-In fact, in 2014, Google (now Alphabet) undertook a 2-for-1 stock split following the rise in the share price to above US$1,000 per share.
+In fact, in 2014, Google (now Alphabet) undertook a 2-for-1 stock split following the rise in the share price to above US\$1,000 per share.
 This higher share price was considered unattractive to individual investors.

 Apple has held numerous stock splits since 1987 as detailed below:

 <table><tr><td>Date</td><td>Stock split</td></tr><tr><td>June 2014</td><td>7-for-1 stock split</td></tr><tr><td>February 2005</td><td>2-for-1 stock split</td></tr><tr><td>June 2000</td><td>2-for-1 stock split</td></tr><tr><td>June 1987</td><td>2-for-1 stock split</td></tr></table>

 In June 1987, 1 original share became 2 shares, which in June 2000 became 4 shares, which in February 2005 became 8 shares; finally, in June 2014, these 8 shares became 56 shares.
-Therefore if, in 2017, the Apple share price is around US$150 per share, this actually represents 56 x US$150 of the original share's US$8,400.
-The original IPO price in 1980 was around US$22!
+Therefore if, in 2017, the Apple share price is around US\$150 per share, this actually represents 56 x US\$150 of the original share's US\$8,400.
+The original IPO price in 1980 was around US\$22!

 # Activity 1.3

 Search online for the following terms: "Microsoft stock split history" and "Microsoft stock price".
-Obtain the current market price for Microsoft and compare this to the original IPO price of around US$21.
+Obtain the current market price for Microsoft and compare this to the original IPO price of around US\$21.

 A reverse stock split is less common but not unknown when the company wishes to increase the share price.
 In a reverse stock split, the number of outstanding shares is reduced and the share price increases proportionately.
 For example, if you own 10,000 shares in a company and it declares a 1-for-10 reverse split, you will own a total of 1,000 shares after the split, albeit at a higher price.
 Therefore, a reverse stock split has no effect on the overall value of what shareholders own.
 In May 2011, Citigroup held a 1-for-10 reverse split.<sup>8</sup> The impact of the stock split is shown in the table below:

 <table><tr><td>Date</td><td>Open</td><td>High</td><td>Low</td><td>Close</td><td>Volume</td></tr><tr><td>05/05/2011</td><td>4.49</td><td>4.51</td><td>4.46</td><td>4.48</td><td>27190000</td></tr><tr><td>06/05/2011</td><td>4.55</td><td>4.58</td><td>4.5</td><td>4.52</td><td>5131700</td></tr><tr><td>09/05/2011</td><td>44.89</td><td>45.12</td><td>43.85</td><td>44.16</td><td>49168100</td></tr><tr><td>10/05/2011</td><td>44.01</td><td>44.53</td><td>43.75</td><td>44.2</td><td>42299000</td></tr></table>

-You can see that the reverse stock split had the desired effect in boosting the lowly share price from around US $4.5 to over US$ 44.
+You can see that the reverse stock split had the desired effect in boosting the lowly share price from around US \$4.5 to over US\$ 44.

 # 1.11 Share repurchase

 A share repurchase (or buy-back) is similar to a dividend in that a company is distributing wealth to shareholders.
 Under a share buy-back a company repurchases its shares at the prevailing market value (or at a premium), thereby reducing the number of shares outstanding.
 The rationale for this is that the management may feel that the stock price is too low and that buying its own shares may give a positive signal to the market.
 Alternatively, it may be viewed as a way of returning wealth to shareholders.
-For example, during 2010, 2011 and 2012, Astra Zeneca repurchased shares amounting to US $2,604m, US$ 6,015m and US$2,635 respectively.
+For example, during 2010, 2011 and 2012, Astra Zeneca repurchased shares amounting to US $2,604m, US$ 6,015m and US\$2,635 respectively.
 One of the best-known long-term share repurchase schemes is that of Home Depot, which,

-since 2002, has repurchased stock having a value of approximately US$67.1 billion, as it returns wealth to shareholders.
+since 2002, has repurchased stock having a value of approximately US\$67.1 billion, as it returns wealth to shareholders.
 We will see in later sections that the value of an asset or a company is found by discounting future cash flows at a discount rate that represents the risk of future operations.
 A share repurchase does not change the risk of the future cash flows, but it does change two notable financial ratios: return on assets and earnings per share.

 The example below demonstrates this case.